Electron backscatter diffraction: Pattern indexing

 Indexing is often the first step in the EBSD process after pattern collection.
 This allows for the identification of the crystal orientation at the single volume of the sample from where the pattern was collected.
 With EBSD software, pattern bands are typically detected via a mathematical routine using a modified Hough transform, in which every pixel in Hough space denotes a unique line/band in the EBSP.
 The Hough transform enables band detection, which is difficult to locate by computer in the original EBSP.
 Once the band locations have been detected, it is possible to relate these locations to the underlying crystal orientation, as angles between bands represent angles between lattice planes.
 Thus, an orientation solution can be determined when the position/angles between three bands are known.
 In highly symmetric materials, more than three bands are typically used to obtain and verify the orientation measurement.

-The diffraction pattern is preprocessed to remove noise, correct for detector distortions, and normalise the intensity.
-Then, the preprocessed diffraction pattern is compared to a library of reference patterns for the material being studied.
+The diffraction pattern is pre-processed to remove noise, correct for detector distortions, and normalise the intensity.
+Then, the pre-processed diffraction pattern is compared to a library of reference patterns for the material being studied.
 The reference patterns are generated based on the material's known crystal structure and the crystal lattice's orientation.
 The orientation of the crystal lattice that would generate the best match to the measured pattern is determined using a variety of algorithms.
-There are three leading methods of the indexing performed by most commercial EBSD software: triplet voting; minimising the 'fit' between the experimental pattern and a computationally determined orientation, and or/and neighbour pattern averaging and re-indexing, NPAR) to give a unique solution to the single crystal orientation that is related to the other crystal orientations within the field-of-view.
+There are three leading methods of indexing that are performed by most commercial EBSD software: triplet voting; minimising the 'fit' between the experimental pattern and a computationally determined orientation, and or/and neighbour pattern averaging and re-indexing, NPAR).
+Indexing then give a unique solution to the single crystal orientation that is related to the other crystal orientations within the field-of-view.